indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 Layout reviewing workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this case the
-conference manager has chosen to judge only the paper`s layout.
-The
+ In this case the conference manager has chosen to judge only the paper`s layout.
-contribution is assigned to a layout reviewer who will judge the
+ The contribution is assigned to a layout reviewer who will judge the layout as
-layout as ``accepted``, ``rejected`` or ``to be corrected``.
-If it is
+ ``accepted``, ``rejected`` or ``to be corrected``.
+If it is accepted or rejected the workflow is finished.
-accepted or rejected the workflow is finished.
-If it has to be
-corrected then we have two choices:
+ If it has to be corrected then the layout reviewer has two choices:
-* to be sent back for correction by the author
+  * to sent it back for correction by the author
-* the layout reviewer can also correct the layout himself if needed.
+  * to correct the layout himself, if needed

         |image2|